Queeno11/Data-Portal-Brief-Generator/README.md

 * Scripts 05 to 08 generates the Dataset required for creating the Briefs
 * Scripts 08 to 10 creates the Briefs PDFs

+## Adding indicators

+In order to add indicators to the Data Portal database, it is required to include the indicator in the metadata.xlsx file.

 <!-- ## Help

 Any advise for common problems or issues.